-Deputy de Sausmarez: I wonder whether the Development & Planning Authority - this arises from the answer that Deputy Oliver gave to my previous question for which I thank her - but I wonder if the Authority is minded to look at the policy around listed buildings more generally, given that it does have quite an impact I think on areas to do with economic development apart from anything else?
+- 1755 Deputy de Sausmarez: I wonder whether the Development & Planning Authority given this arises from the answer that Deputy Oliver gave to my previous question for which I thank her - but I wonder if the Authority is minded to look at the policy around listed buildings more generally given that it does have quite an impact I think on areas to do with economic development apart from anything else? - 1760 Yes that is my question, thank you.

-Yes that is my question, thank you.
+Deputy Oliver: I have not gained my Committee's opinion on this but my opinion is well actually I think that listing should be very specific.
+I think that if the whole of frontage is actually worth listing that is fine, but do not list the whole of the house.

-Deputy Oliver: I have not gained my Committee's opinion on this but my opinion is well, actually, I think that listing should be very specific.
-I think that if the whole of the frontage is actually worth listing that is fine, but do not list the whole of the house.
+Now currently I think we are trying to get there but I do not think we have actually done enough to just list specific things, particularly if it is just the cornice of the house there is no point in listing the entire room, it is just to do that cornice.
+So I think we need to become a lot more clever, but as with even thing that takes a lat more resource hungry and we probably would need more resource.

-Currently I think we are trying to get there but I do not think we have actually done enough to just list specific things, particularly if it is just the cornice of the house there is no point in listing the entire room, it is just to do that cornice.
-So I think we need to become a lot more clever, but as with everything that takes a lot more resource hungry and we probably would need more resources if we were going to look at the entire Island's listed properties at the moment.
+1770 with everything that takes a lot more resource hungry and we probably would need more resources if we were going to look at the entire Island's listed properties at the moment.